w3c/wai-bcase/_business-case/index.md

 ## Web Accessibility as a Performance Driver
 {:#benefits}

 For ease of discussion, the many business benefits of integrating accessibilty practice into the design and development of web sites and applications have been sorted here into a few broad categories.
+This article explores the ways that accessible design creates high quality content that is enabled to:
+* Align with Global Web Standards
+* Minimize Legal Risk
+* Support Diversity and Inclusion
+* Drive Innovation
 But this is just the start in helping you think about the topic in creative and expansive ways.
 Use these examples to build a customized approach for your own business, school, agency, or other type of organziation.
+Each introductory paragraph below links to a more detailed article on that aspect of the business benefits of web accessibility.

-### Align with Web Standards
+### Align with Global Web Standards
 The adoption of web standards has long been established as the most effective way to:
 * achieve broad interoperability,
 * improve site quality,